-Meeting Rooms: Various meeting rooms in the Trojan Center are available for use by organizations.
-Seating capacity ranges from 12 to 55 persons.
+Meeting Rooms: Various meeting rooms in the Trojan Center are available for organizations.
+Seating capacity ranges from 12-55 persons.

-Ballrooms: The Trojan Center Ballrooms, with 6,000 square feet of dining, dancing, concert, or meeting space, are the most versatile rooms in the Center.
-Two sections compose the Ballrooms, each with its own lighting and sound.
-Reservations should be made with the Trojan Center Director's Office and food preparations should be discussed with Sodexho/Dining Food Service.
+Ballrooms: With 6,000 square feet of dining, dancing, concert space or meeting space, the Trojan Center Ballrooms are the most versatile rooms in the Center.
+The ballrooms are composed of two sections, each with its own lighting and sound.
+The sections may also be opened to make one large ballroom.
+Reservations should be made through the Event Management Office and food preparations should be discussed with Sodexho/Dining Food Services at 670-3454.